myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 <br/><br/>

 ## What
-In this tutorial on Pivot Tables in Microsoft Excel, we will learn how this powerful tool can be used to summarize, analyze, explore, and present your data.
-Pivot Tables allow us to easily rearrange and manipulate large amounts of data in a dynamic way, offering insights and patterns that might not be immediately evident.
+In this tutorial on PivotTables in Microsoft Excel, we will learn how this powerful tool can be used to summarize, analyze, explore, and present your data.
+PivotTables allow us to easily rearrange and manipulate large amounts of data in a dynamic way, offering insights and patterns that might not be immediately evident.
 We can group and sort data, as well as perform calculations like sums, averages, and counts, all with simple drag-and-drop functionality.
-Pivot Tables are ideal for large datasets, where we can create concise reports and visualizations, making our data more accessible and understandable.
+PivotTables are ideal for large datasets, where we can create concise reports and visualizations, making our data more accessible and understandable.
 <br/><br/>

 ## Why
-Pivot Tables are an invaluable tool for dealing with large and complex datasets, such as business analysts, researchers, or financial professionals.
+PivotTables are an invaluable tool for dealing with large and complex datasets, such as business analysts, researchers, or financial professionals.
 They are particularly useful for summarizing and analyzing data, allowing us to spot trends, patterns, and anomalies quickly.
 Example uses could include creating comprehensive sales reports, performing customer segmentation, or analyzing financial data.
-Pivot Tables offer a flexible and efficient way to rearrange, group, and summarize data.
+PivotTables offer a flexible and efficient way to rearrange, group, and summarize data.
 They are also extremely helpful in preparing data for presentations or decision-making, as they can turn extensive datasets into concise tables and clear charts.
 In essence, Pivot Tables save time and enhance the clarity of data analysis.
 <br/><br/>

 ## How

-### Dataset 1 - Sales Data
+### Product Sales (Dataset 1)

 ## 1. Data Preparation: